 By providing a forum for members to exchange ideas in all areas of labor and employment law.

-By establishing an annual CLE and business meeting
+By establishing an annual CLE and business meeting.

 By undertaking such other service as may be of benefit to the members, the legal profession and the public.